Jasmin N. McLean June 8, 2009

-As I look back on my eight years spent here at the Mount Pleasant Christian School, I can remember so many things as if they happened yesterday.
-Back in 2001, when I came to Mount Pleasant Christian School as a first grader, I was happy but a little scared.
+As I look back on my eight years spent here at the Mt.
+Pleasant Christian School, Inc., I can remember so many things as if they happened yesterday.
+Back in 2001, when I came to Mt.
+Pleasant Christian School, Inc. as a first grader, I was happy but a little scared.
 It was a new school and I was only six years old.
 I was Valedictorian of my kindergarten class so I figured this should be easy.
 I was so naïve.
 One of my best friends from my previous school, New Creations Christian School, started with me but soon transferred, leaving me feeling alone.
 Although, I warmed up to people, I still felt something was missing.

 My happiest “little girl” experience was in the first grade with Sister Stevenson.
 She was great!
 I used to call her my “School Mom” because she acted similar to my mom.
 Sister Stevenson was also great because she gave out candy and student of the week and month awards.
 I hated leaving her class.
 I’ve asked her many times over the past eight years if I could come back to her class but she just smiles and says “No”.
 Going into the second grade, I was still in my shy and quiet mode.
 But I started to come out of my shell somewhat with our former second grade teacher, Sister Smith.
 She was also kind and generous like Sister Stevenson, yet very strict at times.
 I remember her most by her diet soda cans that would be in the trash can every day and the bottle she would drink from daily.
 Third grade was one of the funniest school years of my life.
 Sister Washington and the classmates, who were with me in the third grade, will tell you that we were a bad group of children.
 We acted up so much that Sister Washington had to constantly chastise us with a very strict voice but we loved her and she loved us.
 In the fourth grade my math-loving teacher, Sister Jackson, was the queen of drawing and numbers.
 She had a board in her classroom that had a drawing of ducks and frogs.
 Besides drawing and math, Sister Jackson could play her trumpet and bring you to tears.